 Changes in private retirement plans are giving all workers greater responsibility for their financial futures in retirement, which makes individual savings decisions very important.
 Since women have lower earnings on average, it is harder for them to put as much money into these self-directed savings for retirement.

 Together, these factors reduce women’s retirement income.
 The U.S. Government Accountability Office reports that, as a result, women face significant challenges in ensuring financial security in retirement.

 Beyond retirement planning, giving women the resources to understand their financial situations can help all of us.
 Women control the majority of consumer spending.
 Still, 67 percent of them say they have little knowledge of financial products and services.
 This makes them potential targets for bad actors in the consumer financial services arena.

 The passage of the Dodd-Frank Act last year was an important step to help ensure a fair, transparent, and competitive market for financial products and services, and to help protect consumers from unfair, deceptive, and abusive practices and from discrimination.

 Part of the Act created the Consumer Financial Protection Bureau, and one of our core missions is to promote opportunities for effective financial education for American consumers.
 We recognize that the more consumers understand about financial products and services, the easier it will be for them to make informed financial choices for themselves and their families.

-MyMoney.gov has think through financial choices and take charge of their financial futures.
+has resources to help women and families think through financial choices and take charge of their financial futures.
 For information specific to the CFPB and for links to advice for consumers on money matters, continue to visit us here at www.consumerfinance.gov.